Asadnaqvi14/Stone-Paper-Scissors-Game/README.md

-Certainly!
-Here's a description for a "Stone, Paper, Scissors" game project made with HTML, CSS, and JavaScript that you can use for GitHub:

----

 # Stone, Paper, Scissors Game

 A classic Stone, Paper, Scissors game implemented using HTML, CSS, and JavaScript.
 This project provides a fun, interactive way to play the popular hand game against the computer.